bento-platform/bento_wes/README.md

 for ingestion in its internal database.
 This file transfer is based on mounted volumes shared between the containers.

-Of note, the `wes/tmp` directory is mounted in each data service container.
+Of note, the `wes/tmp` directory is mounted in some data service container (with the exception of Gohan which mounts the dropbox data directory instead).
 When a workflow is executed, this is where the necessary input files are stagged.
 This side effect is used to pass files for ingestion to the relevant containers.
 Some workflows (ingestions workflows in Katsu) contain an "identity" task which